MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-This article describes the capabilities and advantages of [MLflow](https://www.mlflow.org), an open-source framework designed to manage the complete machine learning lifecycle.
-MLflow can train and serve models on different platforms.
-You can use a consistent set of tools whether your experiments are running locally or on a remote compute target, virtual machine, or Azure Machine Learning compute instance.
+This article describes the capabilities of [MLflow](https://www.mlflow.org), an open-source framework designed to manage the complete machine learning lifecycle.
+MLflow uses a consistent set of tools to train and serve models on different platforms.
+You can use MLflow whether your experiments are running locally or on a remote compute target, virtual machine, or Azure Machine Learning compute instance.

 Azure Machine Learning workspaces are MLflow-compatible, which means that you can use an Azure Machine Learning workspace the same way you use a MLflow server.
 This compatibility has the following advantages: